nanoapi/api-c/README.md

 cmake -G "Visual Studio 15 2017 Win64" -DHUNTER_STATUS_DEBUG=ON -Dprotobuf_BUILD_TESTS=OFF -Dprotobuf_c_BUILD_TESTS=OFF -DCMAKE_BUILD_TYPE=Debug
 ```

-## Updating generated Protobuffer files
+### Updating generated Protobuffer files

+If the `nanoapi/protobuf` repository is updated, new Protobuf files needs to be generated.

-Make sure `protoc` and `proto-gen-c` are on the path.
+Make sure `protobuf` and `protobuf-c` are installed.

-When the protobuffer definition has changed, perform the following steps to fetch the latest version and generate C and header files:
+When the protobuffer definition has changed, perform the following step to fetch the latest version and generate C and C++ files:

 ```
-cd protobuf
-git checkout master
-git pull
-cd ..
-./protobuf-c.sh
-./protobuf-cpp.sh
+scripts/protobuf-generate.sh
 ```